harkano/maddie/README.md

 `!support-2`
 If you're using a playbook move not covered here you can use `!other+1` The idea is to save you having the generic moves sheet open at any time.

+You can be pretty messy with the command as it uses regular expression matches, it will also only use the first number in the command, and assumes a + if there's no modifier.
+So you should be able to `!   unleash234` to get an Unleash+2.
+Note that it currently doesn't support prefix changes, so it doesn't play with with other ! prefix bots.

 ![Loud Mode](https://i.imgur.com/MtVp1KM.png "Loud Mode")